 The translations of hebel cited above are not entirely wrong.
 Because we are ephemeral creatures living in a world corrupted by sin, our activities can at times seem futile.
 Our busyness can seem meaningless.
 Our very lives can seem vain.
 If this were all Ecclesiastes had to say, it would indeed be a book to stumble over.
 Thus, we need to learn the third thing that Ecclesiastes has to say: joy is possible, even in a fallen world.

 Ecclesiastes makes it clear that joy is not found where we might expect to find it.
 It is not found in the big events or the memorable moments.
 Instead, it is found in the ordinary, the simple, and the repetitive aspects of mundane life: “There is nothing better for a person than that he should eat and drink and find enjoyment in his toil.
 This also, I saw, is from the hand of God” (Eccl.
 2:24).
 Repeatedly, Solomon encourages us first to find and take joy in these ordinary aspects of life.

 And second, he urges us to recognize that these are good gifts from God: “Everyone should eat and drink and take pleasure in all his toil—this is God’s gift to man” (Eccl.
 3:13; see also Eccl.
 5:19–20; 8:15; 9:7).
 As James puts it: “Every good and perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shadow due to change.
 Of his own will he brought us forth by the word of truth, that we should be a kind of firstfruits of his creatures” (James 1:17–18).
 And the joy that He gives us here is a foretaste of the joy to come in a world no longer corrupted and where we are no longer transient, but rather immortal, creatures.

-This article is part of the 3 Things You Should Know collection.
+This article is part of the Every Book of the Bible: 3 Things to Know collection.